invokred/ride-sharing-optimizer/README.md

 *Note: Entire focus here is an attempt to solve TSP in a meta-heuristic approach instead of the regualar exact algorithms (dynamic problem, branch-and-bound)*

 ## Dataset
-The dataset used consists of *1.5 million records* of Taxi Travel data freely available opensource by [New York City Taxi and Limousine Commision](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The dataset used consists of *1.5 million records* of Taxi Travel data freely available opensource by [New York City Taxi and Limousine Commision](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) which can be found [here](https://www.kaggle.com/c/nyc-taxi-trip-duration).
 The problem statement was procured from [Kaggle](https://www.kaggle.com/c/nyc-taxi-trip-duration/data).
 The dataset consists of trip records of 3 types of taxis - a) Yellow b) Green c) For-hire-vehicles.
 Although they haven't been distinguished for generalizing the result thus eliminating Type-II error due to lack of external validity.
 Basically, this means that the solution thus obtained can be used for any cabs' rides not only restricting to NYC Cabs.

 ### Data Fields
 * id